 1-3.
 Perform the corrections with a soldering iron as quickly as possible.
-If the soldering iron is applied too long, there is a possibility of which will cause deterioration of the adhesive strength and other problems.
+If the soldering iron is applied too long, there is a possibility of causing solder leaching on the terminal electrodes, which will cause deterioration of the adhesive strength and other problems.